 Animal agriculture causes environmental devastation to our land, water, and air from toxic pollution and millions of pounds of illegally disposed waste such as ammonia and feces that spills into our water, air, and soil causing millions of Americans respiratory problems, cancer, and other diseases.
 There are no toilets for animals.

 Vegans inform people about the environmental devastation of factory farming and work to end it which positively impacts people’s lives and preserves the environment that sustains them.

 The antibiotics and growth hormones factory workers inject into animals, the diseases they contract, and the chemicals they ingest also lead to stroke, diabetes, heart disease, and cancer killing millions of people.

-Vegans inform people who consume animals and animal byproducts about the benefits of becoming a vegan to help them live longer and more healthful lives.
+Vegans inform people who consume animals and animal byproducts about the benefits of eating plant-based food to help them live longer and more healthful lives.
 In the process, a shift to eating more plant-based foods could significantly reduce health care costs which also benefits people.